cubahno/connexions/docs/context-files.md

 }
 ```

-Please note that types will be correctly resolved as well: `id` is unsigned int8.<br/>
+The types will be correctly resolved as well: `id` is unsigned int8.<br/>

-It;s possible to use multiple placeholders in a single value:
+It's possible to use multiple placeholders in a single value:
 ```json
 {
   "id": 123,